HarvardMapCollection/tutorials-share/content/resources/finding-data/in-class-activity/group-2/index.md

 ## Discussion questions
 1. How could using table joins open up the possibilities for finding data for a GIS project?
-2. How do you think the 3-1-1 request data could be an example of a dataset that was collected for one purpose, but could be used for mapping?
+2. How do you think the 3-1-1 request data could be an example of a dataset that was collected for one purpose, but could be repurposed?
 Were there any values in the 3-1-1 data codebook you think might be interesting for a GIS project?
 4. Prepare to present any demos which could help communicate these takeaways.
 5. Did you find anything surprising or interesting in the follow-up resources?